 Nature and purpose of transaction.
 On 19 September 2009, the Company and WRM entered into an intellectual property license agreement and an amended and restated intellectual property license agreement, respectively, with Wynn Resorts, Limited and Wynn Resorts Holdings, LLC, a subsidiary of Wynn Resorts, Limited.
-Under the respective agreements, Wynn Resorts, Limited and Wynn Resorts, Limited.
-Under the respective agreements, Wynn Resorts, Limited and Wynn Resorts, Limited.
-Under the respective agreements, wynn Resorts, Limited and Wynn Resorts, Limited.
-Under the respective agreements, Wynn Resorts, Limited and Wynn Resorts, Limited and Wynn Resorts, Holdings, LLC grant the Company and WRM the license to use certain intellectual property, including certain trademarks, domain names, "WYNN" related trademarks, copyrights and service marks in connection with a variety of goods and services.
+Under the respective agreements, Wynn Resorts, Limited and Wynn Resorts Holdings, LLC grant the Company and WRM the license to use certain intellectual property, including certain trademarks, domain names, "WYNN" related trademarks, copyrights and service marks in connection with a variety of goods and services.
 These marks include "WYNN MACAU", "ENCORE" and "WYNN PALACE" as well as trademarks of the Chinese characters representing "WYNN."

 Pricing.
 Under the intellectual property license agreements, the license fee payable to Wynn Resorts Holdings, LLC equals the greater of (1) 3% of the intellectual property gross monthly revenues, or (2) US\$1.5 million (approximately HK\$11.7 million) per month.
 License fees payable to Wynn Resorts Holdings, LLC were calculated based on 3% of intellectual property gross monthly revenues given such revenues justified payments in excess of US\$1.5 million (approximately HK\$11.7 million) per month.
-Gross revenues for the year ended 31 December 2017 were HK\$46.76 billion and approximately HK\$1.41 billion was charged by Wynn Resorts, Limited to WRM under this arrangement during the year ended 31 December 2017.
+Gross revenues for the year ended 31 December 2018 were HK\$49.92 billion and approximately HK\$1.50 billion was charged by Wynn Resorts, Limited to WRM under this arrangement during the year ended 31 December 2018.